Online Learning under Budget and ROI Constraints via Weak Adaptivity: Adaptivity in Primal-Dual Frameworks

-Our framework assumes access to two regret minimizers with the following characteristics.
-The first one, which we denote by $\cRp$, is the \emph{primal regret minimizer} which outputs policies in $\Pi$, and receives as feedback the loss $\lossp(x_t)$ where
+\cref{alg:meta alg} summarizes the structure of a standard primal-dual framework.
+It assumes access to two regret minimizers with the following characteristics.
+The first one is the \emph{primal regret minimizer} $\cRp$.
+It outputs policies in $\Pi$, and receives as feedback the loss $\lossp:\cX\to\R_{\ge0}$ such that, for any $x_t$ sampled according to policy $\vpi_t$,